 Office: School of Music, Room 242

-Jennifer's blog—on which she has catalogued more than 100 rejection letters from competitions, festivals, and prizes—is widely read and admired by professional musicians.
-She is particularly passionate about this project as a composition teacher, and enjoys removing the taboo around “failure” for her students.
-In addition to her professorship at Texas Tech, she is a member of the composition faculty at Interlochen Arts Camp.
+Jennifer's blog—on which she has cataloged more than 100 rejection letters from competitions, festivals, and prizes—is widely read and admired by professional musicians.
+She is particularly passionate about this project as a composition teacher and enjoys removing the taboo around “failure” for her students.
+Jennifer joined the composition faculty of the Texas Tech School of Music in 2018 and has been a member of the composition faculty at Interlochen Arts Camp since 2015.